ipatch/chrisrjones_web/README.md

 ## Usage

-When working with attachments using this CMS visit `http://tld.com/attachments` to manage and upload new attachments to be stored with the Postgres DB using this CMS.
+When working with attachments using this CMS visit `http://tld.com/attachments` to manage attachments stored in the Postgres DB for this app.

 > Must be logged in to CMS in order to manage attachments.